 - Popular lawn for passive recreation and informal activities.

 - Dappled shade and pleasant area to sit.

 - Uneven surface and significant slope due to grade change.

 - Divided by paths.

-- Central path is inaccessible at Pelham Street and terminates
+- Central path is inaccessible at Pelham Street and terminates at a deadend.

-- Inadequate seating provision.
+- · Inadequate seating provision.

 - Lighting on paths only.

 - Elm trees in decline.

 - Heritage fountain located at junction of paths.